netgroup-polito/edge-infrastructure-ansible/README.md

 - Basic knowledge of Bash and Ansible scripting is recommended.

 ### Liqo In-Band Peering

-These Ansible playbooks perform the in-band peering between the two clusters (myhosts).
+These Ansible playbooks perform the in-band peering between the two clusters (targets).

 1. Liqo peering from the local node to the central cluster